21 Shade Perennials For Zone 5 Gardens

 The Toad Lily does very well in shaded areas.

 While toad lilies can look very similar to some varieties of orchids, they are different plants.
-They are part of the lily family.
 The blooms can be white or violet, and they are speckled with purple spots.

 As long as you pick a good spot for this plant, it should thrive.
 These unique and beautiful plants require a decent amount of moisture in their soil, and they should be protected from wind and excessive sunlight.
 In zone 5, the toad lily can do well in partial shade, but you should opt for full shade if possible.